LucasPAO/nexusmod_autoclicker/README.md

 **1. Q: It says "Button not found.
 Awaiting 7 seconds" even with Wabbajack open and in fullscreen.**

   **A:** The size of the buttons was done in a 1080p and should not be a problem.
-Close any overlay apps that might change your screen color/alpha or programs that add effects in screen.
+Close any overlay apps that might change your screen color/alpha or that add effects.

      1.1 If you do not have any program, then: